VinceZK/node-background-job/README.md

 In the second tab "Start Condition", you can define the job to one of the 3 modes:
 1. *Immediately*: the job will be executed immediately after scheduled.
-2. *At Specific Time*: the job will be executed at a specific time.
+2. *At Specific Time*: the job will be executed at a specific time in future.
 3. *Recursively*: the job will be executed recursively based on [Cron](https://www.gnu.org/software/mcron/manual/html_node/Crontab-file.html).

 The cron expression in the below example means the job will be executed in every minute